Sure, they sound glamorous……. exotic…..the stuff of dreams, but don’t believe everything you read.

 Blood clots are really not fun.

 I have been sideswiped, yet again, with a DVT.
-In a slightly hoarding way this is now my third and whilst I love to play thrombosis bingo the game is now quite boring.
+In a slightly hoarding way this is now my fourth and whilst I love to play thrombosis bingo the game is now quite boring.

 However I’m not posting because I want to complain.
 Actually this is probably the easiest of the DVTs as this time I can (a) hobble, albeit like a pirate and (b) don’t have a newborn.
 This, weirdly feels like a win.